A drill bit is a handy tool and has every part with great functionality.

 The web is the central part of the body that joins the lands.

 Plain twisted parts of the drill bit are the flutes.
-It is a significant part to deal with the chips during the process.
-The flutes design is one of the factors to consider while defining the high speed and low-speed drill bits.
+It is a significant part of dealing with the chips during the process.
+The flutes design is one of the factors to consider while defining the high-speed and low-speed drill bits.